highlight/highlight/blog-content/ruby-logging-best-practices.md

 This configuration streamlines Rails logs into a single line per request, with JSON formatting for easier parsing and analysis.

 2. The Logging Gem: A Flexible Alternative

 The Logging gem offers a robust and customizable logging solution.
-Here's an elaborate setup:
+Here's a highly-customized setup that emits `INFO` level logs to a file named `development.log` and `WARN` level logs to a file named `warn.log`:

 ```ruby
 require 'logging'